Fiddler’s Hill Barrow

 Fiddler’s Hill lies immediately to the south of a crossroads on the minor road between the villages of Binham (2.5km to the south-east) and Warham (1.5km to the north-west), at TF 962 411 (OS Explorer sheet 251).

 - by road: when you reach the crossroads, take the southward turn signposted to Wighton (in the opposite direction, a road is signed to Stiffkey via an unbridged ford).
 A very short distance along this secondary road you will find the site entrance on the left hand side.
+Please note: Parking is currently limited to one space in front of the entrance gate.
 The surrounding area of north Norfolk is very good cycling country – Fiddlers’ Hill lies only a very short distance north of National Cycle Route 1, which passes between Binham and Wighton.

 - by bus: Binham and Warham are served by service 46 (Sanders Coaches) linking Holt with Wells-next-the-Sea.
 This (infrequent) service passes Fiddler’s Hill, but the nearest designated stop is at Warham village centre, 1.5km distant.
 For up to date timetable information, please visit http://www.travelineeastanglia.org.uk.